hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

         - `python3 -m pip install -v --no-binary :all: --user <module name>`
     - if binary install is unavailable, omit `--no-binary :all:`

-# File transfer from local machine to Gadi
+# File transfer between local machine and Gadi
 `scp <file with path> <username>@gadi-dm.nci.org.au:<directory>`

-- Above command to be run from local machine
+    - Above command to be run from local machine to copy from local machine to Gadi
+    - `gadi-dm` specifies data-mover (or something), which doesn't have time/cpu-limitation like login node
-- *directory* would be something like `/home/<some number>/<username>` for home directory
+    - *directory* cane be something like `/home/<some number>/<username>` for home directory
 - `pwd` to check *current directory* at Gadi login/compute note
+- It's recommended to use `copyq` for large data transfer "as there is limited internet bandwidth available for jobs in the normal queues"
+- We can also use `rsync` (which can be resumed)

+# Other important commands
+- `nci_account`: check storage and compute allocation with usage

 &nbsp;